kshetline/tubular_util/README.md

 export function formatDateTime(date: Date | number | string, options?: DateTimeOptions[]): string;
 ```

+> `enum DateTimeOptions { DATE_ONLY, NO_SECONDS, NO_ZONE, TIME_ONLY, UTC, USE_T, USE_Z, WITH_MILLIS }`

-This function returns date/time strings in basic ISO 8601 format, for either the local time zone or for UTC.
+This function returns date/time strings in basic ISO 8601 format, for either the default local time zone or for UTC.
 The default time value is the current time.
 The default format is date and time at one-second resolution, with UTC offset included, e.g. `2022-08-07 16:12:43 -0400`.

 The following options can be applied either as an array of options, or as a variable list of parameters after the `date` parameter: